Exclusive: Sell-side sours on U.S. energy stocks more than any sector

 NEW YORK As if plummeting oil prices were not giving energy companies enough to worry about in 2015, Wall Street has turned against the sector, with stock analysts slashing earnings estimates.

-Despite a 24 percent drop in the S&P 1500 energy sector .SPCOME since the end of June 2014, stock prices still may not account for the drastically lowered earnings forecasts.
-And if oil prices keep falling, current estimates may be adjusted still lower.
+Despite a 23 percent drop in the S&P 1500 energy sector .SPCOME since the end of June 2014, stock prices still may not account for the drastically lowered forecasts for the sector's earnings, particularly if oil prices continue to slide.

-Out of the 10 S&P 1500 .SPSUP sectors, analysts are most negative on the energy sector, and it is getting worse, quickly.
-Data from Starmine, a Thomson Reuters company, shows that recent revisions in earnings from Wall Street brokerages are declining for energy companies at a rate faster than any other sector.

-Crude oil prices have plunged more than 55 percent from their highs last summer, falling below $50 a barrel to new 5-1/2 year lows and still hunting for a bottom.
-[O/R] Stock analysts may be playing catch-up for awhile as they re-assess the outlook for companies that depend on sales of the commodity.

-Bank of America/Merrill Lynch cut its rating on EOG Resources (EOG.N), the seventh-largest energy company in the S&P 1500, to neutral, and dropped Chesapeake Energy (CHK.N) and Laredo Petroleum (LPI.N) to "underperform."

-Within the S&P 500 .SPX, companies in the energy sector account for 23 of the 99 "strong sell" or equivalent ratings, the most for any single sector, according to StarMine.
+Of the 10 S&P 1500 .SPSUP sectors, Thomson Reuters StarMine data ranks energy as having the worst analyst sentiment, using a model that lists equities by aggregating metrics that include changes in estimates for company earnings-per-share and revenue.

-Chevron Corp (CVX.N), the second-largest U.S. energy company, had a 1 in the Analyst Revision Score, meaning analysts have been more furiously lowering estimates for Chevron than for 99 percent of companies.
+On Tuesday, energy was dead last, with its components averaging a ranking of 14 out of 100, down sharply from 26 a day earlier.
+One component, Chevron Corp (CVX.N), the No. 2 U.S. energy company, had a 1 in the Analyst Revision Score, meaning analysts have been more furiously lowering estimates for Chevron than for 99 percent of companies.

-EPS estimates for Chevron's fourth quarter have tumbled in the last month.
-Six different analysts have slashed earnings expectations by an average of 14.3 percent in that time, during which the stock price has roughly stayed unchanged.
+EPS estimates for Chevron's fourth quarter have dropped dramatically in the last month.
+Six different analysts have lowered earnings expectations by an average of 14.3 percent in that time, during which the stock price has actually risen by about 1 percent.

 Six of the largest 10 energy companies, accounting for 33 percent of the sector's market capitalization, have a ranking of 9 or less in StarMine's Analyst Revision Score.

+The outlook has continued to worsen as crude futures prices kept sliding to new 5-1/2 year lows.
+U.S. crude oil recently fell below $50 a barrel after trading above $100 for the most part between February and July of last year.
+[O/R]

+"We believe it is more likely that oil goes to $20 before it goes to $80, and we think that oil prices are likely to remain low for a long time," Brian Reynolds, chief market strategist at Rosenblatt Securities in New York, wrote on Tuesday.

-Marathon Oil (MRO.N), Hollyfrontier (HFC.N) and QEP Resources (QEP.N) are among the other handful of energy companies that merit a "1" for Analyst Revision Score.
+Marathon Oil (MRO.N), Hollyfrontier (HFC.N) and QEP Resources (QEP.N) are among the other handful of energy companies with a 1 Analyst Revision Score.

+On Tuesday, Bank of America/Merrill Lynch cut its rating on Chesapeake Energy (CHK.N) and Laredo Petroleum (LPI.N) to "underperform" and EOG Resources (EOG.N), the seventh-largest energy company on the S&P 1500, was downgraded to neutral.

-Expected earnings growth for the S&P 500 energy sector .SPNY in the fourth quarter was at -19.8 percent, according to Thomson Reuters IBES data, down from a 6.4 percent growth expectation on Oct.
-1. The first quarter looks even worse: an expected decline of 32.2 percent.
+Expected earnings growth for the S&P 500 energy sector's .SPNY in the fourth quarter was at -19.8 percent, according to Thomson Reuters IBES data, down from a 6.4 percent growth expectation on October 1.
+The first quarter looks even worse - an expected decline of 32.2 percent.

-"Analysts are going to continue to lag because no one was expecting (U.S. crude) to drop below $50 so no one has that modeled into their numbers," said Michael O’Rourke, chief market strategist at JonesTrading in Greenwich, Connecticut, about declining earnings estimates in the whole sector.

-"We need the commodity to settle in and within a few weeks of that people will have their numbers fully readjusted.”

 (Reporting by Rodrigo Campos; Editing by David Gregorio)